Payment for goods and sending money:

 It was of course quite usual to ask a shopkeeper, "Would you take a cheque?" but equally usual for the reply to be, "Sorry, no we don't".
 Only occasionally a shopkeeper might like the look of a person and agree rather than lose the sale.

 So ordinary people could not shop around or buy on impulse unless they carried large amounts of cash.
-While I was growing up in the the 1940s and 50s, my parents always went to the bank or building society to draw out sufficient cash if they were going shopping for something expensive.
-In fact, even after I married in the 1960s, my husband and I did the same thing when we set up home.
+While I was growing up in the 1940s and 50s, my parents always went to the bank or building society to draw out sufficient cash if they were going shopping for something expensive.
+In fact, even after I married in the 1960s, my husband and I did the same thing for a few years when we set up home.

 Electronic payment has signalled the beginning of the end for cheques.

-With electronic payment, the person paying also benefits from avoiding the delay of cheque clearance because purchases bought and paid for online online goods arrive more quickly.
+With electronic payment, the person paying also benefits.
+By avoiding the delay of cheque clearance, goods bought online can be dispatched immediately and so arrive more quickly.